verajosemanuel/Master-Thesis-project/README.md

 2. Memoria.html

-	html ioslides presentation returned by the execution of the Rmd file.
-THIS MUST BE THE FIRST FILE TO BE OPENED.
+	html ioslides presentation returned by the execution of the Rmd file. *THIS MUST BE THE FIRST FILE TO BE OPENED*.

 3. preliminar.ipynb / preliminar.html